What is Acetylcholine?

 3. Constipation / Gastroparesis (“can’t poop”):

 The vagus nerve uses acetylcholine to assist every aspect of digestion including peristalsis (movement of food or stool through the digestive tract).
-Stomach acid production, opening of the pyloric sphincter at the bottom of the stomach, gallbladder function, some pancreatic function, and opening of the Sphincter of Oddi (which allows bile and pancreatic enzymes to pass into the intestines).
+Stomach acid production, the opening of the pyloric sphincter at the bottom of the stomach, gallbladder function, some pancreatic function, and opening of the Sphincter of Oddi (which allows bile and pancreatic enzymes to pass into the intestines).
 Therefore, low acetylcholine levels are especially detrimental to the digestive tract.

 4. Dry Eyes (“dry as a bone”):

 Normal tear production is a process of our autonomic nervous system.
 Acetylcholine is required by the lacrimal gland to produce tears.
 Acetylcholine is also used by the nerves to tell our bodies when to produce tears.
 When levels of acetylcholine are low, dry, painful eyes can result.
 Dry eyes due to insufficient acetylcholine are resistant to conventional dry eye treatment unless acetylcholine levels are restored.

 5. Orthostatic Hypotension:

 6. Flushing (“red as a beet”):

 Patients with low acetylcholine often experience episodes of flushing (redness) on the face.
 The neck and other parts of the body may also appear flushed.
 It is common for flushing to be misdiagnosed as rosacea or mast cell activation.

 7. Emotional Instability (“mad as a hatter”):

 People with low acetylcholine levels often suffer from the inability to cope with their emotions.
 Their emotional state can be unpredictable.

 8. Chronic Inflammation:

 9. Fast Heart Rate (Tachycardia):

 The parasympathetic nervous system is the body’s “rest and digest” system.
 When levels of acetylcholine are insufficient, the vagus nerve no longer slows down the heart.
 If the heart can not be properly slowed the body cannot rest.
-The vagus nerve relies upon acetylcholine to stimulate the sinoatrial node of the heart to normalize heart rate.
+The vagus nerve relies upon acetylcholine to stimulate the sinoatrial node of the heart to normalize the heart rate.

 10. Large Pupils (“blind as a bat”):